 In the case of David Bowie, he left New York city to seek treatment and detox in Switzerland and spent time addressing his fears in an inpatient rehabilitation centre.
 Later he moved to poland to start making music again post detox recovery, and continued to release a string of successful albums without the use of drugs or alcohol — showing the world that his talents were not merely fuelled by substances.
 Of course, recovery did not come easily but with expert help, a change of scenery and dealing with the mental health issues alongside the addictions, recovery sparked a new era for Bowie.

-After overcoming his heroin and percocet addictions, Bowie came to terms with the depression that he had been hiding from for 50 years.
+After overcoming his heroin and attending rehab for painkiller addiction, Bowie came to terms with the depression that he had been hiding from for 50 years.
 He continued to make music, underwent counselling sessions and went on to make a full recovery until his death, even gaining custody of his son.

 David Bowie’s public battle with opioid detox has become worldwide news.
 With his death at 69, his previous addictions show that through admitting a problem with substance abuse, people with addictions can go on to make full recoveries and live healthy, successful lives.
 One essential key to Bowie’s recovery from a medical disorders was admitting himself to an inpatient oxycodone detox and rehab clinic and addressing the underlying mental issues beyond the addictions.